gmail unsubscribeemail managementproductivity

 Step 4: Click the unsubscribe link

-Step 5: Complete the process You may encounter:
+Step 5: Complete the process You may run into:

-• One-click unsubscribe - Click and you're done (best case)
+• One-click unsubscribe (click and you're done, the best case)

-• Survey - Often optional, just look for "No thanks, unsubscribe" link
+• Survey (often optional, just look for the "No thanks, unsubscribe" link)

 Footer (90% of emails): Look at the very bottom in small gray text, often after legal disclaimers and company address.